So, hearing unfamiliar vehicle noise, coming from your vehicle, can cause panic in many drivers.

-So, Armed with these answers you are well on your way to solving your problem.
+For now we are going to concentrate on noises, that come from your engine.
+So, armed with these answers, you are well on your way, to solving your problem.

 Valve Train Noise

-Valve and hydraulic lifter noise has a clicking sound that usually quiets down; as you raise the engine (RPM)’s.
-A lifter is what opens and closes intake and exhaust valves.
-Worn or sticking hydraulic lifters can cause these noises.
-A varnish build up on the lifter surfaces can cause sticking.
+Valve and hydraulic lifter noise has a clicking sound, that usually quiets down, as you raise the engine (RPM)’s.
+A lifter is what opens and closes, the intake and exhaust valves.
+Worn or sticking hydraulic lifters, can cause these noises.
+A varnish build up on the lifter surfaces, can cause sticking.

-Consequently, The hydraulic tensioner can not take up the slack; and the timing chain begins to rattle.
-The timing chains becoming so loose that they whip back and forth against the guides and possibly the timing cover.
-If the oil pressure is correct; replacement of the hydraulic tensioners and chain guides would be required.
-Finally, A mechanic’s stethoscope is a great tool to pinpoint this noise.
+As a result, the hydraulic tensioner, can not take up the slack and the timing chain, begins to rattle.
+Then, the timing chains, becoming so loose that they; whip back and forth against the guides and possibly the timing cover.
+If the oil pressure is correct, replacement of the hydraulic tensioners and chain guides, would be required.
+Finally, a mechanic’s stethoscope is a great tool, to pinpoint this noise.

-Excessive clearance between the piston skirt and the cylinder wall cause this noise.
-The usual cause of this problem is cracks in the lower piston skirt.
-The piston skirt is the lower part of the piston which will develop cracks over time due to metal fatigue.
-The noise sounds like a muffled bell sound or a hollow clatter; deep in the engine and is more noticeable when the engine is cold.
+Excessive clearance, between the piston skirt and the cylinder wall, will cause this noise.
+The usual cause of this problem is, cracks in the lower piston skirt.
+The piston skirt is the lower part of the piston, which will develop cracks over time, due to metal fatigue.
+The noise sounds like, a muffled bell sound or a hollow clatter; deep in the engine and is more noticeable, when the engine is cold.

 Piston Pin Noise

 In some instances, the water pump could be to blame, putting extra strain on the belt.
-If the squealing noise is accompanied by a rise in engine temperature and water loss; the water pump might have failed and needs replacing with a new unit.
+If the squealing noise is accompanied by, a rise in engine temperature and coolant loss; the water pump might have failed and needs replacing with a new unit.